Souzek-Androiddev/Souzek-Androiddev/README.md

 ---

-## ✨ Let’s make this README even better!

-To personalize your README, could you share:
-- **Your profession or current role?**
-- **Top technical skills or technologies you love working with?**
-- **Favorite or most proud project(s)?**
-- **Any social links you'd like to include (LinkedIn, Twitter, website, blog, etc.)?**
-- **A short bio or fun fact about yourself?**

-Reply with these details and I’ll refine your README to truly showcase YOU!
 <!---
 Souzek-Androiddev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.